Entrepreneurial Leadership and Innovation

 Faculty

 Chrys Hutchings.
-Associate director of the Bates Center for Entrepreneurship and Leadership.
+Managing director of the Bates Center for Entrepreneurship and Leadership.
 JD 1991 Boston University.
 BA 1986 Smith College.

 Bryan R. Sebok.
 Associate professor of rhetoric and media studies.
 Communication technology and society, film and video aesthetic theory and methods, media organizations.
 PhD 2007 University of Texas at Austin.
 MA 2002 Emory University.
 BA 1999 North Carolina State University.